Evgeniya-mi/Diploma/README.md

-Results of experiments and its analysis
+Results of experiments and their analysis